ahmad2x4/trade/index.md

 In no particular order (yet)

 - How to Make Money in Stocks: A Winning System in Good Times and Bad, Fourth Edition by William O'Neil
+- Think & Trade Like a Champion: The Secrets, Rules & Blunt Truths of a Stock Market Wizard
+- Trade Like a Stock Market Wizard: How to Achieve Super Performance in Stocks in Any Market
+- The Lifecycle Trade: How to Win at Trading IPOs and Super Growth Stocks
 - Reminiscences of a Stock Operator by Edwin Lefèvre
 - Trader Vic: Methods of a Wall Street Master by Victor Sperandeo
 - The Nature of Risk: Stock Market Survival & the Meaning of Life by Justin Mamis